jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ### ext/ext2

-The ext filesystem was the first Linux based filesystem released in 1991.
-It was borrowed conceptually from the Minix operating system that Andrew Tanenbaum had created for research purposes.
-It had a severe limitations since ext was engineered to be *ultra* backwards compatible--hence had 16 bit offsets and had a maximum partition size of 64 megabytes.
+The MINIX filesystem was the first Linux based filesystem released in 1991.
+It was borrowed conceptually from the Minix operating system that Andrew Tanenbaum had created.
+It had severe limitations since MINIX filesystem was engineered to be *ultra* backwards compatible--hence had 16 bit offsets and had a maximum partition size of 64 megabytes.
 By 1992 and Linux 0.96c a new filesystem replacement called __ext__ was created and brought into Linux as the native filesytem.
 By January of 1993, __ext2__ had been created and additional features added, including future proofing the system by adding unused options that could later on be tested and added as need arose.
 Like most operating systems, data is broken up into __blocks__, which is the smallest sized piece of data that can be read or written [^123].

 : Limits of ext2